Sunday, June 21, 2026

 Halting everything, including the movement

-of time until I’m to a particular goal that must
+of time until I’m to a particular goal, a date and time

-be achieved before I can even move.
-Like stalling
+that must be reached before I can move.
+It’s like stalling

-until a paycheck arrives in my hands and is cashed,
+until a paycheck arrives in my hands and is then cashed,

 when there’s no cash on hand, won’t be for weeks,